 Read more: 10 of the best 360-degree videos ever filmed

 There is just one thing.
 These cameras sound like they’ve got good resolution for stills and videos, but it’s spread over the inside of a sphere.
-When you start viewing and editing smaller sections of this, that resolution doesn’t go very far.
+When you start viewing and editing smaller sections of this, that resolution doesn’t go as far as you think.

 Our buying guide has a few of each type, to help you decide which is best for you.
 We've already made our decision!